Skip to main content

 df -h /

-After confirming password authentication works, migrate to SSH keys:
+After confirming everything works, migrate to SSH key auth:

 On Synology: